JohnSnowLabs/spark-nlp/README.md

 ** We do have the Fat JAR of Spark NLP 2.4.0 release already compiled for `Apache Spark 2.3.x` and it can be downloaded from our S3 [from here](https://s3.amazonaws.com/auxdata.johnsnowlabs.com/public/spark-nlp_2.11-2.4.0_spark-2.3.0.jar).

+** In case of using Apache Spark 2.3.x, the `.pretrained()` function won't download the models/pipelines automatically.
+You need to download them manyall and use `.loat()` instead.

+## Databricks Support

+Spark NLP 2.4.4 has been tested and is compatible with the following runtimes:

+* 6.2
+* 6.2 ML
+* 6.3
+* 6.3 ML
+* 6.4
+* 6.4 ML
+* 6.5
+* 6.5 ML

 ## Spark Packages

 ### Command line (requires internet connection)